lumenaudit/lumen-frontend/README.md

 ## 🔗 Backend

-This frontend connects to a Strapi CMS backend.
-Make sure the Strapi backend is running and accessible at the URL specified in your environment variables.
+This frontend will connect to a Sanity CMS backend.
+Configure your Sanity project credentials in your environment variables.

 ## 🚢 Deployment